GLOBAL MARKETS-Asian shares tread water, markets eye U.S. inflation signals - News Break

 On Wednesday, two Fed officials said a period of high inflation in the United States could last longer than anticipated, just a day after Fed Chair Jerome Powell played down rising price pressures. [

-The dollar index, which measures the greenback against six rivals, was treadig water at 91.772.
+The dollar index, which measures the greenback against six rivals, stood at 91.806 early in the Asian session after dipping to 91.509 on Wednesday.
 It was at 92.408 at the end of last week, the highest since April 9.

 The Bank of England is expected to acknowledge the strength of inflationary pressures in recent data when it meets later in the day.